budulinek/arduino-altherma-controller/README.md

 Allows you to connect your Daikin Altherma heat pump (P1/P2 bus) to a home automation system (such as Loxone).
 This controller reads data from the P1/P2 bus on your Daikin Altherma and forwards them via ethernet UDP.
 You can also control your Daikin Altherma by sending commands via ethernet UDP.

 The controller has a built-in web interface.
 You can use this web interface to configure the controller itself, monitor the status of the controller's connection to the P1/P2 bus and check error counters.
 All settings and P1/P2 statistics are stored in EEPROM.
-This program implements P1P2Serial library (https://github.com/Arnold-n/P1P2Serial).
+This program implements the P1P2MQTT library (https://github.com/Arnold-n/P1P2MQTT).

 # Technical specifications